 - replacement of very bulky (and energy consuming) sophisticated industrial monitors with commercial equipment that meets the modern Green IT paradigms including with respect to the environmental impact of the materials used (this approach had already been implemented in the Turin-Padua Northbound Line and is of great interest for the revamping of the existing systems);

 - centralized diagnostics (via web) rather than located in the outlying sites;

 - maintenance systems based on commercial handheld devices replacing the traditional “heavy” equipment (this approach had already been implemented for the Roy Hill project);

 - study and testing of embedded highly efficient innovative systems for railway applications (NEMBO research project).

 Partly in response to certain new contracts (e.g., the Montreal MPM-10 train control system project), Ansaldo STS is paying greater attention to studying ecodesign aspects, including to meet customers’ environmental standards, such as:

-- Analysis of compliance with REACH – Registration, Evaluation and Authorisation of Chemicals (an integrated registration, evaluation, authorisation and restriction system for chemicals established in the EU);
+- Analysis of compliance with REACH – Registration, Evaluation and Authorization of Chemicals regulation (an integrated registration, evaluation, authorization and restriction system for chemicals established in the EU);

-There is also more focus on the choice of materials, increasingly based on their ecological compatibility, starting from the product’s design stage (e.g., resins and paints of tropicalised circuit boards).
+There is also more focus on the choice of materials, increasingly based on their ecological compatibility, starting from the product’s design stage (e.g., resins and paints of tropicalized circuit boards).